StevenBlack/vocab/readme.md

 ### sibilant
 Any speech sound that resembles a hiss; in particular, words that begin with s, z or sh.
-Of course, it's all in the way you pronounce them.
-"Yes" is not necessarily sibilant, but could be: '"Yessssssssss, my pretty,' said the wicked witch."
-If you like, you can pronounce it SSSSSSSSIB-EH-LANT.

 ### SIC